Tanmay-x05/skills_extraction/README.md

-Skill Extraction Project
-An NLP-based system for automated skill extraction from resumes, job descriptions, and professional text.
-It uses preprocessing, Named Entity Recognition (NER), and machine learning models (spaCy/BERT) to identify technical and soft skills, exporting results in structured formats.
-🔑 Features
-Clean text preprocessing
-Accurate skill extraction via NER/ML models
-Custom skill dictionary support
-Export results as CSV/JSON
-📌 Applications
-Resume parsing & candidate shortlisting
-Job–skill matching for portals
-Employee skill gap analysis
-Workforce trend research
-⚙️ Tech Stack
-Python, spaCy, NLTK, scikit-learn, transformers, Pandas
+The Skill Extraction Project is an NLP-driven system that automatically identifies and extracts both technical and soft skills from unstructured text such as resumes, job descriptions, and professional profiles.
+By combining text preprocessing, Named Entity Recognition (NER), and machine learning models like spaCy and BERT, it delivers accurate and structured outputs in formats such as CSV or JSON.
+This enables applications in recruitment automation, job–skill matching, employee skill gap analysis, and workforce trend research, making it a valuable tool for HR, job portals, and organizational analytics.